realm/realm-core/test/ios/README.md

 (See also the build-test-ios-app target in build.sh.)

-The XCode project can then be "tested" to run the tests on device, using either XCode, xcodebuild (see also the test-ios-app target in build.sh), instruments (see also the leak-test-ios-app target in build.sh).
+The XCode project can then be "tested" to run the tests on device, using either XCode, xcodebuild (see also the test-ios-app target in build.sh), Instruments, or (the command-line) instruments (see also the leak-test-ios-app target in build.sh).

 ## Implementation Details